git-developer/mqmgateway/README.md

 Availablity flag is always published before state value.

-*Availability* section extends this default behaviour by defining a single or list of modbus registers that should be readed to check if state data is valid.
+*Availability* section extends this default behaviour by defining a single or list of modbus registers that should be read to check if state data is valid.
 This could be i.e. some fault indicator or hardware switch state.

 Configuration values: